-Our Board of Directors has established a nominating and corporate governance committee, which operates under a written charter that is available on our website at http://investors.solaredge.com and that satisfies the applicable standards of the SEC and the listing requirements of NASDAQ.
+Our Board of Directors has established a nominating and corporate governance committee, which operates under a written charter that is available on our website at http://investors.solaredge.com and that satisfies the applicable standards of the SEC and the listing requirements of Nasdaq.
 The nominating and corporate governance committee's responsibilities include, but are not limited to:

-- · identifying individuals qualified to become members of our Board of Directors, consistent with criteria approved by our Board of Directors; - · assessing the contributions and independence of incumbent directors in determining whether to recommend them for reelection to the Board; - developing and recommending to our Board of Directors a set of corporate governance guidelines and principles; - establishing procedures for the consideration of Board candidates recommended by the Company's stockholders; - recommending to the Board candidates to be elected by the Board to fill vacancies and newly created directorships and candidates for election or reelection at each annual stockholders' meeting; - periodically reviewing the Board's leadership structure, size, composition, and functioning; - · overseeing succession planning for positions held by executive offices; - · overseeing the evaluation of the Board and its committees; and - annually reviewing the compensation of directors for service on the Board and its committees and recommend changes in compensation to the Board, as appropriate.
+- developing and recommending to the Board criteria for identifying and evaluating director candidates and periodically reviewing these criteria; - identifying individuals qualified to become members of our Board of Directors, consistent with criteria approved by our Board of Directors; - assessing the contributions and independence of incumbent directors in determining whether to recommend them for reelection to the Board; - developing and recommending to our Board of Directors a set of corporate governance guidelines and principles; - establishing procedures for the consideration of Board candidates recommended by the Company's stockholders; - recommending to the Board candidates to be elected by the Board to fill vacancies and newly created directorships and candidates for election or reelection at each annual stockholders' meeting; - periodically reviewing the Board's leadership structure, size, composition, and functioning; - overseeing succession planning for positions held by executive offices; - overseeing the evaluation of the Board and its committees; and - annually reviewing the compensation of directors for service on the Board and its committees and recommend changes in compensation to the Board, as appropriate.

-Our nominating and corporate governance committee, which did not meet during the Stub Period and met twice during the year ended December 31, 2017, consists of Avery More, Yoni Cheifetz and Dan Avida, with Avery More serving as chairman.
-The composition of our nominating and corporate governance committee meets the requirements for independence under the applicable rules of the NASDAQ Global Select Market.
+Our nominating and corporate governance committee, which met twice during the year ended December 31, 2018, consists of Avery More, Yoni Cheifetz and Dan Avida, with Avery More serving as chairman.
+The composition of our nominating and corporate governance committee meets the requirements for independence under the applicable rules of the Nasdaq Global Select Market.